JayC-ADI/dcs-srs-server/README.md

 # DCS-SRS Voice Server (DCS Simple Radio Standalone)

 A high-performance, containerized DCS-SRS voice server implementation designed for Digital Combat Simulator (DCS) radio communications.
-This project provides a robust, scalable solution for realistic military aviation radio simulation and communication.
+This Docker image enables easy deployment of DCS-SRS servers to high-speed VMs and VPS instances, making voice communication setup simpler for DCS groups and communities.

+## About This Repository

+This repository provides a Docker image for the Linux DCS-SRS server, allowing end users and groups to easily deploy working SRS servers to virtual machines and VPS instances.
+This containerized approach simplifies server setup and makes reliable voice communication more accessible for DCS communities.

+**Special Thanks**: Atlas Defense Industries ([https://adi.sc/](https://adi.sc/)) for helping to put together and test this Docker setup.

 ## Table of Contents